 Getting started checklist

-We assume you have and will bring your own laptop.
-We have monitors, full-size keyboards and mice if you wish.
+We assume you have and will bring your own wifi-enabled laptop.
+We have large monitors, full-size keyboards and mice if you wish.
 Your other computer will be the cloud 🙂

-If you’ve never been a research assistant before (or even if you have), consider reading Prof. Fox’s “How to Have a Bad Research Internship” for some (anti-)suggestions.
+If you’ve never been a research assistant before (or even if you have), consider reading Prof. Fox’s “How to Have a Bad Research Internship” for some humorous suggestions.

 Make sure you have done the following: